 Thank you for your interest in the GNYC Merit Badge Counselor Program!

-When signing up as a merit badge counselor for the first time, a BSA Adult Volunteer application is required.
+When signing up as a merit badge counselor for the first time, a BSA Adult Application is required.
 (Position: merit badge counselor, position code: 42).

 IT DOES NOT MATTER if you are already an adult volunteer serving in other capacities.
 You must complete a new form for each the new position in the BSA.